Skip to main content

 Before editing or auditing this scope, read these files in order:

-7. Every authority file named in touched_lore, plus any cited lh-* row and any cited caution surface under examples/valenar/docs/lore/local/
+6. Every authority file named in touched_lore, plus any cited lh-* row and any cited caution surface under docs-site/content/valenar/lore/local/

 If those files disagree, the story README and ADR 0003 define the boundary, while the cited authority files define what is true and what exposure is legal.